anabatsh/PROTES/README.md

 The package can be installed via pip: `pip install protes` (it requires the [Python](https://www.python.org) programming language of the version >= 3.6).
 The [jax](https://github.com/google/jax) and [optax](https://github.com/deepmind/optax) libraries should be manually installed for successful operation of jax version of the code.
 Alternatively, an equivalent pytorch version can be used (it is currently very slow), in this case, please, install manually [pytorch](https://pytorch.org/) library.

+> Note that the code (jax version) runs orders of magnitude faster if the tensor mode size is constant.
+If a tensor with different mod sizes (argument "n") is specified, then a switch to the slow version of the code occurs and a corresponding warning is displayed.

 ## Documentation and examples